ibm-cloud-docs/cloud-object-storage/libraries/java.md

 *Key Values*
 * `API_KEY` - api key generated when creating the service credentials (write access is required)

+You will need to provide an IAM API Key for Aspera transfers.
+HMAC Credentials are **NOT** currently supported.
+For more information on IAM, [click here](/docs/services/cloud-object-storage/iam/overview.html#getting-started-with-iam).
+{:tip}

 ### File Upload